 What am I looking for?

-In my previous post in regards to getting started with oils, I did mention a few that were good for the hair and skin, so I simply started there.
-And in keeping with the theme of cost effective uses of oils, I have split my findings into two categories, the first being beard oils that are found in the starter pack.
+In my previous post in regards to getting started with oils, I did mention a few that were good for the hair and skin.
+So I simply started there.
+A combination of carrier oils and essential oils is important in the taking care of the beard.
+I have split my findings into two categories, the first being the carrier oils.
+The second category is a list of essential oils with positive effects on beard hair and/or the skin.

 All of the recipes that I have included below require the addition of a carrier oil.
 I would recommend the following: